adamcik/oauthclientbridge/README.md

 -   Set `SESSION_COOKIE_SECURE` to keep the state used in the redirect safe.
 -   Ideally also set `SESSION_COOKIE_DOMAIN` and `SESSION_COOKIE_PATH`.
--   If you are behind a proxy set `OAUTH_NUM_PROXIES` to the number of proxies.
+-   If you are behind a proxy set `BRIDGE_NUM_PROXIES` to the number of proxies.
 This ensures `X-Forwarded-For` gets respected with the value from the proxy.